-Food-related careers have tremendous earning potential, but it’s not just the money that has contributed to the popularity of this career field.
+Food-related careers have tremendous earning potential.
+However, it’s not just the money that has contributed to the popularity of this career field.
 The versatility of this field has its own appeal.
 You can choose to pursue a food-related career in just about any type of eatery, from a standalone specialty restaurant to a fine-dining restaurant in a five-star hotel.

-You’ll be glad to know there are several very generous food scholarships.
+You’ll be glad to know there are several very generous scholarships for food lovers.
 We’ve put together a few for you to start with.
 Remember, you can apply to all that you qualify for, so go ahead and start shortlisting.

 The Asparagus Club awards 10 scholarships every year to students attending full-time programs in food management, business or any other related course of study that qualified them for employment in the independent retail grocery industry.
-Winners of each of the scholarships are awarded $2,000 per semester for 4 consecutive semesters, provided that they retain their full-time student status and earn a minimum 2.5 GPA.
+Thus, the organization awards winners of each scholarship $2,000 per semester for 4 consecutive semesters.
+However, they must retain their full-time student status and earn a minimum 2.5 GPA.

 The 10 scholarships funded by the Asparagus Club include:

 - Asparagus Club Scholarships: 5 awards annually

 - Asparagus Club, Thomas K. Zaucha Scholarship: 1 award annually

 - Peter and Jody Larkin Legacy Scholarship: 1 award